March 01, 2020 4 min read

 So yes, it does help support your immune system and so should very much be a part of your ongoing health regimen.

 Granted, taking vitamin C can help to shorten a cold’s duration by about 8%, at least for the general population.
 There are studies done on individuals in very high physical stress situations (such as long-distance runners and Arctic explorers) where doses of vitamin C appeared effective in significantly reducing the likelihood of a cold or flu, but few of us are ever under that level of physical strain.

-And, as a note, while rumors abound of Chinese doctors curing COVID-19 patients with massive doses of vitamin C, the truth is that this is only one treatment path being explored amongst many.
-Hopefully by September of 2020, they will have the clinical outcome of these trials and perhaps there will be positive results.
-But in the meantime, there is little if any proof that vitamin C could ward off COVID-19 or work as an effective treatment.
+As a note, while rumors abound of Chinese doctors curing COVID-19 patients with massive doses of vitamin C, the truth is that this is only one treatment path being explored amongst many.
+As yet, there is not a clinical outcome of this treatment path showing significant and positive results.
+But, as they say, "it couldn't hurt" and any supplementation to support a stronger immune system is always a wise choice.

 Research does not support the idea that Vitamin C, by itself, will protect against colds and the flu.
 But it does provide vital support to the system that does job–your immune system.
 Here are some of the ways it does that:

 In other words, the body utilizes vitamin C in many of its protective systems and especially in the functions of the immune system.

 You probably already know that white blood cells are an important part of your immune system.
 They patrol the body and respond to the presence of “antigens” and go into attack mode to clear these away.
 (Antigens are just things like bacteria, viruses, cancer cells and so forth–basically harmful invaders that provoke an immune response)